 Fare can be used as both a transitive and an intransitive verb.
 It can change its meaning when used in its reflexive form.

 It is featured in many idiomatic expressions along with farla (to make it) or its pronominal form farsi.

-I know, that seems a lot to learn, but trust me.
+I know that seems like a lot to learn, but trust me.
 It will be easier than you think, and knowing how to use this verb will make you able to speak much more fluently in everyday conversations.

-So let’s dive into the meaning of fare, starting from how to use it as a transitive verb.
+So let’s dive into the meaning of fare, starting with how to use it as a transitive verb.

 … as a transitive verb

 As I wrote, the most common words used to translate fare from Italian to English are “to make” and “to do”.

 That is because, when it is used as a transitive verb, the meaning of fare is always linked to the idea of completing something.